shaik1002/biggitlabbomb/doc/user/infrastructure/iac/terraform_state.md

 You should use a local terminal to run the commands needed for migrating to GitLab-managed Terraform state.

 The following example demonstrates how to change the state name.
 The same workflow is needed to migrate to GitLab-managed Terraform state from a different state storage backend.

-You should run these commands [on your local machine](#access-the-state-from-your-local-machine).

 ### Set up the initial backend